sendgrid/sendgrid-nodejs/packages/mail/USE_CASES.md

 <a name="legacy-transactional-templates"></a>
 ## Legacy Transactional Templates

-For this example, we assume you have created a [transactional template](https://sendgrid.com/docs/User_Guide/Transactional_Templates/index.html).
+For this example, we assume you have created a [legacy transactional template](https://sendgrid.com/docs/ui/account-and-settings/mail/#legacy-email-template).
 Following is the template content we used for testing.

 Template ID (replace with your own):